Professional edition active

 • A congenital diaphragmatic hernia can allow abdominal contents to enter the chest cavity, compressing the lung and causing neonatal respiratory distress.

-• Pulmonary hypertension is common.
+• Pulmonary hypoplasia and pulmonary hypertension are common.

-• Diagnosis is by chest x-ray.
+• Diagnosis is by prenatal imaging and by postnatal chest radiograph and cross-sectional imaging.

 quizzes_lightbulb_red